jruels/secure-cicd-pipelines/labs/vault_minikube/index.md

 ## Set a secret in Vault

-The web application that you deploy in the [Launch a web application](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-minikube-raft#launch-a-web-application) section expects Vault to store a username and password at the path `secret/webapp/config`.
+The web application that you deploy expects Vault to store a username and password at the path `secret/webapp/config`.
 To create this secret requires you to log in with the root token, enable the key-value secret engine, and store a secret username and password at that defined path.

 Vault generated an initial root token when it was initialized.